What is Kōwhiti Whakapae and why was it developed?

 What does Kōwhiti Whakapae include?

-Kōwhiti Whakapae focuses on three learning areas: social & emotional, oral language & literacy, and maths.
+Kōwhiti Whakapae focuses on three areas of learning: social & emotional, oral language & literacy, and maths.

 Revisit - Kaiako are also encouraged to revisit and review practices, and to recognise when children may need additional support.